 I love the ease and simplicity of this recipe.
-You can make a moist, low-carb, ketogenic carrot cake without fancy ingredients or equipment.
+You can make a moist, low-carb carrot cake without fancy ingredients or equipment and it’s totally keto diet approved!

 That’s just the way we roll, simplicity is key.